Maraimalai Nagar: Local administration

 Maraimalai Nagar Municipality comprises Kattankulathur, Potheri, Thailavaram, Vallanchery, Thirukatchur, Kalivandhapattu, Kadambur, Koodalur and Peramanur villages and was constituted as Third grade Municipality in 2004.
 In 2010, it is upgraded as Special Grade Municipality.
 The town is divided into 21 wards.
 The extent of Municipal Area is 58.08 km^{2}.
 Maraimalai Nagar is also very near to Oragadam - a new investment destination near Chennai.

-Maraimalai Nagar is one of the industrial hub in South Chennai and also called New Chennai, a planned urban development Chennai city, Chengalpattu District.
+Maraimalai Nagar is one of the industrial hub in South Chennai, Chengalpattu District.
 Maraimalai Nagar Satellite Town was developed by CMDA and it is located in the south direction at a distance of 45 km from Chennai City Centre.
 It is located 15 km north from Chengalpattu, the district headquarters.
 It is situated at 12'41'30" latitude and 74'58'00" longitude and 28 m elevated from the mean sea level.

 Maraimalai Nagar has the location advantage in terms of transportation net work.
 The town is well connected by rail and road, Chennai–Dindigul National Highway No.45 passes through the Town.
 Chennai-Trichy Broad-gauge railway lines passes through the town.